MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Input-Tax-Credit-Adjustment.md

    |**Permanent Reversal**|Credit Memo|GST Mismatch Account|GST Expense Account|

 > [!NOTE]
-> Business user can post GST Credit Adjustment Journal selecting nature of adjustment type as Credit Re-Availment and Permanent Reversal after posting GST Adjustment Journal for type 'Credit Reversal'.
+> GST Credit Adjustment Journal can be posted by selecting 'Nature of adjustment type' as 'Credit Re-Availment' and 'Permanent Reversal' after posting GST Adjustment Journal for type 'Credit Reversal'.
 If the GST Credit Adjustment Journal is posted with 'Nature of Adjustment' as ‘Permanent Reversal’ then system will not consider these entries again for posting via adjustment type as ‘Credit Reversal’ or ‘Credit Re-Availment’.

 ## GST credit adjustment for reverse charge transactions